 The FAFSA is available to complete on January 1 of each year.
 Students seeking federal aid must apply for financial aid each year.
 Other relevant documents may be required of certain applicants for verification of data.
 In all cases, a student must be admitted to the College in a degree seeking program of study before aid is awarded.
 Student financial aid cannot be awarded for audited courses.

-FAFSAs must be received by the priority deadlines listed below in order for the Office of Financial Aid to guarantee a financial aid award offer prior to fee payment deadlines.
+The FAFSA must be received by the priority deadlines listed below in order for the GHC OSFA to guarantee a financial aid award offer prior to fee payment deadlines.

 Semester Application/Documents